 - The Qualifying Examination (MCCQE) Part II – assessing both Canadian and international candidates for entry into independent practice.

-- The Evaluating Examination (MCCEE) – providing initial screening for international medical graduates (IMGs) interested in practising in Canada.
+- The Evaluating Examination (MCCEE) – provided screening for international medical graduates (IMGs) interested in practising in Canada.
 This exam was phased-out in 2018 and is no longer offered.

 - The National Assessment Collaboration (NAC) Examination – assessing IMGs for entry into residency.

 Fundamentally, what’s changing is what the MCC exams measure.
 The MCC will be basing its Qualifying Examinations on a new Blueprint.
 There will be greater focus on the following:

 - Health promotion, illness prevention, and psychosocial factors

 - Communication with patient families and with other professionals and colleagues in addition to being able to collect data from the patient, make a diagnosis, and manage care